akuity/terraform-provider-akp/docs/data-sources/instance.md

 - `item_type` (String) Item type tells the UI how to present the parameter's value (or, for arrays and maps, values).
 Default is `string`.
 Examples of other types which may be supported in the future are `boolean` or `number`.
 Even if the itemType is not `string`, the parameter value from the Application spec will be sent to the plugin as a string.
 It's up to the plugin to do the appropriate conversion.
 - `map` (Map of String) This field communicates the parameter's default value to the UI if the parameter is a `map`.
 - `name` (String) Parameter name
 - `required` (Boolean) Whether the Parameter is required or not.
 If this field is set to true, the UI will indicate to the user that they must set the value.
+Default to false.
 - `string` (String) This field communicates the parameter's default value to the UI if the parameter is a `string`.
 - `title` (String) Title and description of the parameter
 - `tooltip` (String) Tooltip of the Parameter, will be shown when hovering over the title